UmbraNova/modular_excel_automation/README.md

 # - need extra report to get data from
 # - need modification

-The unique key will be the barcode, if the product has multiple barcodes
+The unique key will be the barcode, if the product has multiple barcodes.
+Or... it doesn't have a barcode...

 ----------------------------------------------------------------------------------------------------------------------